NCAR/ncharts/ncharts/fixtures/README.txt

    start and end time, location, a short name, and a long name.
 For a project that is currently running you can enter an end_time in the future.

+   Under "fields", the "variables" entry is typically empty.
+This is only used for the weather station datasets, to add meta-data, such as units, and long_name to the variables, since this information is not found in the NetCDF files.

    The second section will be:
         "model": "ncharts.filedataset",
    and that section is where one specifies the "directory" and "filenames" under the "fields" entry.